 Appendix B-4 is a draft of the scope book for BESS resources (“Model BESS Scope Book”) that will be included as an exhibit to the Model BESS BOT Agreement.
 The Model BESS Scope Book addresses, among other things, the scope of Seller’s EPC work on the proposed BESS project, the project execution plan, EPC standards and processes to be followed (including for collector substations and high voltage transmission), and other technical information about the project.

 Appendix C-1 is the form power purchase agreement (“PPA”) for the Solar PV power purchase transactions sought by this RFP (“Model Solar PPA”).
 The Model Solar PPA will be the agreement used for any Solar PV power purchase arrangement arising out of this RFP.
-The Model Solar PPA is subject to updating if the PPA transaction is for a hybrid Solar PV and BESS resource.
+The Model Solar PPA is subject to updating if the PPA transaction is for a co-located Solar PV and BESS resource.

 Appendix C-2 is the form PPA for the Wind power purchase transactions sought by this RFP (“Model Wind PPA”).
 The Model Wind PPA will be the agreement used for any Wind power purchase arrangement arising out of this RFP.
-The Model Wind PPA is subject to updating if the PPA transaction is for a hybrid Wind and BESS resource.
+The Model Wind PPA is subject to updating if the PPA transaction is for a co-located Wind and BESS resource.

 Appendices D-1, D-2, and D-3 and their Attachments contain questions and requests for material and other information that each Bidder will be required to answer or provide as part of its Proposal Package.
 The applicability of an Appendix D attachment to a proposal is dependent on the type of resource (Solar PV, Wind, or BESS) and type of transaction (BOT, PPA, or Toll) proposed.